 COUNTY OF SANTA BARBARA RENTAL & UTILITY GRANTS

-The County of Santa Barbara's Emergency Rental & Utility Assistance through United Way of Santa Barbara County continues to process applications from eligible residents who have experienced a loss of income during the COVID-19 pandemic and can demonstrate the need for rental support.
+The County of Santa Barbara's Emergency Rental & Utility Assistance through United Way of Santa Barbara County provided assistance to eligible residents who experienced a loss of income during the COVID-19 pandemic.
 The program is intended to prevent homelessness by providing rent assistance to qualifying residents.

 The application portal closed on March 31, 2022.
 We are no longer accepting NEW applications for the Rental and Utility Assistance Program.

 For legal advice, contact the Legal Aid Foundation at (805) 963-6754.

 For questions regarding the Housing is Key California COVID-19 Rent Relief State Program, click here.

 For any questions or technical support, please email us at email@example.com, or call at (805) 965-8591.

 The Emergency Rent Assistance Program is intended to prevent homelessness by providing rent assistance to residents who experienced a loss of income due to, or during, coronavirus, also known as COVID-19.
 Program applicants at or below 50% AMI will be prioritized for assistance and offered additional housing counseling services.
 Previous awardees are eligible to receive additional funding by submitting a new application.

 - One or more individuals within the household has qualified for unemployment benefits or experienced a reduction in household income, incurred significant costs, or experienced other financial hardship during or due, directly or indirectly, to the coronavirus pandemic

 - one or more individuals within the household can demonstrate a risk of experiencing homelessness or housing instability.